pymupdf/PyMuPDF/docs/faq.rst

 How to Create :index:`Partial Pixmaps` (Clips)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You do not always need the full image of a page.
-This may be the case e.g. when you display the image in a GUI and would like to zoom into a part of the page.
+This may be the case e.g. when you display the image in a GUI and would like to fill the respective window with a zoomed part of the page.

 Let's assume your GUI window has room to display a full document page, but you now want to fill this room with the bottom right quarter of your page, thus using a four times better resolution.